Eun777/ip/docs/README.md

 ```
 delete 1, 3
 ```
-Deletes tasks at index 1 and 3 (Indices need to be in ascending order)
+Deletes tasks at index 1 and 3
 ```
 mark 1, 3
 ```
-Marks tasks at index 1 and 3 as done (Indices need to be in ascending order)
+Marks tasks at index 1 and 3 as done
 ```
 unmark 1, 3
 ```
-Marks tasks at index 1 and 3 as not done (Indices need to be in ascending order)
+Marks tasks at index 1 and 3 as not done

 ## Supported Date Formats
 EunAI supports multiple date formats!
 For example,